temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 python run_worker.py
 ```

+Note, that you must restart the Worker every time there's a change in code.
 You will see the Worker complete the `withdraw()` Activity function, but it errors when it attempts the `deposit()` Activity function.

 The important thing to note here is that the Worker keeps retrying the `deposit()` function: